Formatt Hitech Onyx vs Firecrest Ultra vs Firecrest Pro ND filters.

 Welcome to my Formatt Hitech filter review.

 Before I start I should say I am a Formatt Hitech Photography Educator, Featured Artist and Brand Ambassador.
-The plus side of all this is I can give you a 10% discount code HAYES10 for the Formatt Hitech Worldwide and US website, this code is active all year round.
+The plus side of all this is I can give you a 10% discount code HAYES10 for both the worldwide and the USA Formatt Hitech websites, this code is active all year round.

-The best way to do this review is to briefly start with the Onyx filter range and to explain how they are different to the Firecrest Ultra and Firecrest Pro filters.
+Let’s start with the Onyx filter range and explain how they are different to the Firecrest Ultra and Firecrest Pro filters.

 The chart below shows at a glance the differences in the products